TN Visa Research Assistant Professor Jobs

 Align your CV to specialty occupation standards

-TN officers assess whether the role genuinely requires a master's or doctoral degree in a specific discipline.
+TN visa officers assess whether the role genuinely requires a master's or doctoral degree in a specific discipline.
 Structure your CV to foreground your research specialization, not just your institution and years of experience, so the credential-to-role match is immediately legible.

 Target R1 and R2 universities with visa sponsorship experience